Jean Améry: After the war

 The main gate of Buchenwald Concentration Camp.

 The former Hans Mayer began to publish under the pen name Jean Améry in 1955.
 He chose this pen name, comprising a French-sounding anagram of his family name and a French cognate of his first name, to symbolize his dissociation from German culture and his alliance with French culture.
 In 1966, he adopted it as his legal name.

 Améry lived in Brussels, working as a culture journalist for German language newspapers in Switzerland.
+Although friends and supporters encouraged him to return to Austria after 1945, he chose not to resettle there.
+Even after recovering an Austrian passport, he did not take up residence in Austria, though he returned for annual visits.
 He refused to publish in Germany or Austria for many years, publishing only in Switzerland.

+Heinz Kühn had already offered him a post in broadcasting in 1946, though he did not take it.
+For years he lived only precariously from his writing until mediation by Helmut Heißenbüttel improved his financial situation.

 He did not write at all of his experiences in the death camps until 1964, when, at the urging of German poet Helmut Heißenbüttel, he wrote his book Jenseits von Schuld und Sühne ("Beyond Guilt and Atonement").
 It was later translated into English by Sidney and Stella P. Rosenfeld as At the Mind's Limits: Contemplations by a Survivor on Auschwitz and its Realities.

-He later married Marie Eschenauer, whom he was still married to at the time of his death.
+He later married Maria Eschenauer-Leitner, who had helped his first wife while she was in hiding during the war.
+The German article describes her as a decisive supporting presence in his later life and work.

 Death

+Améry attempted suicide in Brussels in February 1974 and was rescued after being found in a coma by his friend Kurt Schindel.
+In farewell letters, he reportedly cited declining health and an inability to continue working as a writer.

 In 1976 Améry published the book On Suicide: A Discourse on Voluntary Death.
-He died by suicide via an overdose of sleeping pills in 1978.
+In 1978 he died by suicide in the Hotel Österreichischer Hof in Salzburg, by overdosing on sleeping pills.
+He was buried in an honorary grave at Vienna Central Cemetery.